ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

 ---
 My research deals with different topics of pure and applied mathematics, touching the broad fields of analysis, ergodic theory and dynamical systems.
 Moreover, I enjoy teaching and have taught Mathematics courses for undergraduates.

-I was a postdoctoral researcher at the Institute for Analysis and Numerics of the University of Münster supervised by Prof. Dr. M. Pirner.
+I was a postdoctoral researcher at the Institute for Analysis and Numerics of the University of Münster.

-I obtained my PhD (Dr. rer. nat.) in Mathematics at the University of Bremen under the supervision of Prof. Dr. J. Rademacher and Prof. Dr. M. Keßeböhmer.
+I obtained my PhD (Dr. rer. nat.) in Mathematics at the University of Bremen.

+Currently, I am looking for a job in mathematical research or teaching.